joshnicholas/blog/journalism/covid-19-vaccine-rollout-australia-vaccination-rate-progress-how-many-people-vaccinated-percent-tracker-australian-states-number-total-daily-live-data-stats-updates-news-schedule-tracking-chart-percentage-new-cases-today.md

 date: 2022-01-31
 ---

-<center>From 31 January 2022:</center><br><br>

-<blockquote><p>Australia’s coronavirus vaccine rollout began in late February 2021.
-Here we bring together the latest figures to track the progress of the rollout and Covid vaccination schedule.</p><br>

-<p>The data shows the total doses given in Australia, people vaccinated in Australian states and the percentage of the population who have received one dose or are double dose fully vaccinated, as well as graphs showing daily new Covid-19 cases in Australia, deaths per day and cumulative coronavirus cases by state and territory.</p><br>
+<br><center>by Josh Nicholas and Nick Evershed</center><br>

+<center>31 January 2022</center><br><br>

-<p>One of the biggest logistical exercises in Australia’s history, the delivery of coronavirus vaccines to more than 20 million people was slow to start due to supply issues and concerns around the AstraZeneca vaccine.</p><br>
+<blockquote><p>One of the biggest logistical exercises in Australia’s history, the delivery of coronavirus vaccines to more than 20 million people was slow to start due to supply issues and concerns around the AstraZeneca vaccine.</p><br>

+<p>The government was initially hoping to have 4 million people vaccinated by March 2021 and the entire country inoculated by October.
+Since then, goals, targets and “horizons” have come and gone.</p><br>

+<p>However, in December 2021 the country had vaccinated 90% of the population aged 16 and over, and begun the rollout of boosters.</p><br>

 </blockquote><br>

-<p>Read more <a href="https://www.theguardian.com/australia-news/datablog/ng-interactive/2022/jan/31/covid-19-vaccine-rollout-australia-vaccination-rate-progress-how-many-people-vaccinated-percent-tracker-australian-states-number-total-daily-live-data-stats-updates-news-schedule-tracking-chart-percentage-new-cases-today">here</a>.</p>
+<center><a href="https://www.theguardian.com/australia-news/datablog/ng-interactive/2022/jan/31/covid-19-vaccine-rollout-australia-vaccination-rate-progress-how-many-people-vaccinated-percent-tracker-australian-states-number-total-daily-live-data-stats-updates-news-schedule-tracking-chart-percentage-new-cases-today">Read more</a></center>